Voluntary No Anchoring Zone (VNAZ) & Pay to Moor

 Be prepared each boating season - download and sign up for the NEW mooring payment system via the Sippi Mooring App It makes payment quick and simple.
 We don't offer a pre-booking system, if an eco-mooring is available, please use it to moor, check for the location code on the pick up line tag or buoy and complete the simple payment process in the APP Step by Step Guide to Pay to Moor

-PLEASE NOTE YOU MAY BE REMINDED OF HOW TO PAY BY ONE OF OUR SBMP ON THE WATER PARTNERS BUT NO ONE WILL ASK TO TAKE A PAYMENT FROM YOU ON THE WATER - use the APP
+PLEASE NOTE YOU MAY BE REMINDED OF HOW TO PAY BY ONE OF OUR SBMP ON THE WATER PARTNERS BUT NO ONE WILL ASK TO TAKE A PAYMENT FROM YOU ON THE WATER - use the APP or this link to pay

 If you currently have any questions on the above, please contact sara.parker@dorsetcouncil.gov.uk